Liora Itzhak: Career

 Itzhak cites Bappi Lahiri as one of her influences, who gave her a chance at a music career.
 While living in India, she sang with several famous singers, such as Kumar Sanu and Udit Narayan.
-She performed in the Bollywood film Dil ka Doctor.
+She performed in the Bollywood film Dil Ka Doctor.

-In Israel, she collaborated with Israeli singer Yoav Itzhak.
+In Israel, she collaborated with Israeli Psytrance artist Blastoyz, singer Yoav Itzhak.
 In 2015, she performed at a state banquet in honor of Indian President Pranab Mukherjee's visit to Israel.
 In 2017, she performed at the annual Israel Festival in Jerusalem.
 Her first album, Mala Mala, was popular in Israel and India.

 Personal life

 She is married and has 2 children.